 Suicide Postvention – Crisis Response Summary

-Summarized by: Sana Ali, MBBS
+Summarized by: Sana F. Ali, MD

 Suicide is a human condition.
 As such, Muslims are not immune to mental health challenges, mental illness, and suicidal ideation.